dnvm2015/-Getting-and-Cleaning-Data-Course-Project/README.md

 2. Place the zipped file in your working directory and **unzip** it.
 The result is a folder titled 'UCI HAR Dataset' containing files and subfolders.

-3. Download the R-script 'run_analysis.R' provided in this repo and save it to your working directory.
+3. Download the R-script 'run_analysis.R' provided in this repo (click on its name and then right click on the "Raw" button) and save it to your working directory.

 4. Run the R-script 'run_analysis.R' by typing
 ```{r}